tilezen/vector-datasource/CONTRIBUTING.md

 Then run your test like in the previous step.

-### Perform any modifications, if necessary
+### Perform any modifications, as necessary

-Tk tk tk
+Rinse and repeat, rewrite your code.

 ### Update documentation